Background pattern

 If you take more esomeprazole than your doctor has prescribed, consult your doctor or pharmacist immediately.

 In case of overdose or accidental ingestion, consult your doctor, pharmacist, or go to the nearest hospital immediately, or call the Toxicology Information Service.
-Phone: 91 562 04 20 indicating the medication and the amount ingested.
+Phone: 91 562 04 20, stating the medicine and the amount taken.

 If you forget to take Emanera